 Over the years, and even in recent months, weeks and days, I’ve prayed many prayers which have not been answered as I had hoped.

-But looking back I see that there is a broader and deeper perspective.
-With hindsight I can see that while I may not have got what I wanted on the day, I have received what I needed in my life.
+But looking back I see that there is a a bigger picture, a broader and deeper perspective.
+With hindsight I can see that while I may not have got what I thought I wanted on the day, I have received what I needed on that day and in my life.

 Today’s first reading is a great encouragement.
 The passage from Isaiah begins:

 at the favourable time I will answer you,